 Employees working 100 hours or more per month (on average) are required by law to participate in the County Employees Retirement System through Kentucky Retirement Systems (KRS).
-Under this program, 5% percent of the employee's salary is put into an individual member retirement account, along with a substantially larger contribution made by the library (which is adjusted annually).
+Under this program, 5% percent of the employee's salary is put into an individual member retirement account, along with a substantially larger contribution made by the library (which is adjusted annually by the Kentucky General Assembly).

 Employees who joined KRS on or after September 1, 2008 contribute an additional 1%, which is deposited in the KRS Health Insurance Fund.

-Upon leaving service, an employee may opt to withdraw the amount which they have paid into the individual member retirement account.
+Upon leaving service, an employee may opt to withdraw the amount which they have paid into the individual member retirement account, but contributions to the Health Insurance Fund may not be withdrawn.
+Employer contributions can only be withdrawn as part of the regular payments after retirement.
+They cannot be taken out in a lump sum.